Terminal Operations

 What Matters

 - Know where your terminals are.
-Asset tracking prevents loss and enables support.
-This also helps with PCI scope.
+Asset tracking prevents loss and speeds up support.
+It also keeps your PCI scope accurate.

 - Firmware updates are security updates.
-Outdated firmware = compliance risk.
+Outdated firmware is a compliance risk, not a cosmetic one.

-- Employee access controls prevent fraud.
+- Access controls prevent fraud.
 Not everyone needs refund capability.
 See refund abuse.

 - Consistency across locations.
-Same settings, same training, same metrics monitoring.
+Same settings, same training, same metrics.

 Terminal Inventory Management